spring/SpringLS/README.markdown

 ## Release a SNAPSHOT (devs only)

-To release an development version to the Sonatype snapshot repository only:
+To release a development version to the Sonatype snapshot repository only:

 		mvn clean deploy -Dgithub.downloads.dryRun=true